 11. Include a mirror to make a small garden look bigger

-Large mirrors on walls, perhaps covering one side completely, can visually double the size of an awkward or irregularly shaped space.
+Large mirrors on walls, perhaps covering one side completely, can visually double the size of an awkward or irregularly shaped space and is a fantastic tip for how to make a small garden look bigger.
 Importantly, make sure that the reflection doesn’t show the bin store or an unattractive collection of drainpipes.
 Instead, angle mirrors slightly away from the house or main viewing point by fixing a thicker timber batten down one side so that the mirror reflects more visually pleasing plants.

 Always try to hide the mirror’s edges to further enhance the illusion.
 Close-knit trelliswork fixed tight to the wall around the outside of the mirror works well – for uniformity, perhaps cover the rest of the wall with it, too.
 Alternatively, train climbers up to do this job; but you will have to wait a while for them to grow to a suitable size.
 For safety, acrylic mirrors are preferable to glass.

 12. Hide boundaries to make a small backyard look larger

 In basement gardens, boxy new-build plots and short, sloped gardens – notably those slanted towards the house – boundaries can really draw attention to the limited size of a garden.
 Packing boundaries with plants works on the principle that if you can’t see them, then you can’t tell how big the garden actually is.